 Monitoring provides visibility into the performance, uptime, and overall health of cloud-powered applications.
 Cloud Monitoring collects and ingests metrics, events, and metadata from Cloud Composer to generate insights via dashboards and charts.
 You can use Monitoring to understand the performance and health of your Cloud Composer environments and Airflow metrics.

 Logging captures the logs that the scheduler and worker containers produce.
 The logs contain useful system-level and Airflow dependency information to help with debugging.
 For information about viewing logs, see Viewing Airflow logs.

 Before you begin

 The following permissions are required to access the logs and metrics for your Cloud Composer environment:

 - Read-only access to logs, including private logs:

 For more information, see Cloud Composer Access Control.

-To avoid duplicate logging, Stackdriver Logging for Google Kubernetes Engine is disabled.
+To avoid duplicate logging, Cloud Logging for Google Kubernetes Engine is disabled.

-Stackdriver Logging produces an entry for each status and event that occurs in your Google Cloud Platform project.
-You can use exclusion filters to reduce the volume of logs, including the logs that Stackdriver produces for Cloud Composer.
+Cloud Logging produces an entry for each status and event that occurs in your Google Cloud project.
+You can use exclusion filters to reduce the volume of logs, including the logs that Cloud Logging produces for Cloud Composer.
 Note that excluding logs from

 Monitoring cannot plot the count values for workflows and tasks that execute more than once per minute, and currently, does not plot metrics for failed tasks.